 Blog

-Maryland is implementing a state-wide Building Energy Performance Standard (BEPS) for buildings 35,000 SF and over as a requirement under the Climate Solutions Now Act of 2022.
-The proposed regulations were first published in December 2023 and were followed by an updated draft in July 2024.
+The proposed BEPS regulations were first published in December 2023 and were followed by an updated draft in July 2024.

+Last year, a notice of adoption was published in the Maryland Register; the regulations (COMAR 26.28) are in effective as of December 23, 2024.
 This entails two regulations for buildings: energy benchmarking beginning in 2025 and direct greenhouse gas (GHG) emissions standards beginning in 2030.

 The goal of Maryland BEPS is to document and analyze building energy usage through benchmarking, reach zero net direct GHG emissions by 2040, and improve energy efficiency for Maryland’s buildings.